Phone-GWP-group

 Explanation of a growing source of energy

-As the name would suggest, lithium batteries are used as a power source for a range of products, appearing in everything from electric cars to power tools and mobile phones.
+As the name suggests, lithium batteries serve as a power source for a wide range of products, appearing in everything from electric cars to power tools and mobile phones.

-But moving beyond the obvious, lithium batteries are commonly split into 2 different categories – lithium metal batteries and lithium ion batteries.
+However, moving beyond the obvious, lithium batteries are commonly categorised into two distinct types: lithium metal batteries and lithium-ion batteries.

-They typically have a higher “energy density” than similar non rechargeable batteries, which means they are widely used to power items such as calculators, hearing aids, pacemakers and wrist-watches (basically anything where you wouldn’t expect to charge or replace the batteries that often).
+They typically have a higher “energy density” than similar non-rechargeable batteries, which means they are widely used to power items like calculators, hearing aids, pacemakers and wrist-watches (basically anything where you wouldn’t expect to charge or replace the batteries that often).

-Lithium ion batteries are the newer technology.
-They do not contain metallic lithium, but retain the high energy density of lithium metal batteries but with the added benefit of being rechargeable.
+Lithium-ion batteries are the newer technology; they do not contain metallic lithium, but retain the high energy density of lithium metal batteries, with the added benefit of being rechargeable.
 Although they are considered more stable and safer than lithium metal batteries, they still pose a significant risk.

 Lithium battery packaging